epam/ai-dial-adapter-vertexai/README.md

 Any request over a certain amount of tokens will be automatically cached.
 The token threshold triggering caching for Gemini 2.5 Flash is 1024 and for Gemini 2.5 Pro - 4096.

-To enable this feature in DIAL, you need to set `autoCachingSupported` flag in the DIAL Core config:
+Set `autoCachingSupported` flag in the DIAL Core config for a deployment of interest to enable this feature:

 ```json
 {